yuanxie-geophysics/yuanxie-geophysics.github.io/_pages/about.md

 # 🎓 Educations
 - *2018.09 - 2024.12*: School of Geophysics and Geomatics, China University of Geosciences, Wuhan China.

   PhD in Geophysics.
-- *2020.11 - 2024.01*: Department of Earth Science, ETH Zürich, Zürich, Switzerland
+- *2020.11 - 2024.01*: Department of Earth Science, ETH Zürich, Zürich, Switzerland.

   PhD in Geophysics (Exchange)
 - *2014.09 - 2018.06*: School of Geophysics and Geomatics, China University of Geosciences, Wuhan China.

   BS in Geophysics.
 Directly guaranteed a Ph.D. due to excellent grades.

 # 📝 Publications